-For the mixed kuihs, we had pulut tai tai (蓝花饭), thousand layers matcha kuih (千层抹茶糕) and baked cassava kuih (烤木薯糕) from left to right.
-These kuihs were accompanied by a small dish of their homemade kaya — I learnt later that the kaya was for eating with those kuihs that were not sweet, especially the blue pulut tai tai that was made from glutinous rice and flavoured by butterfly pea flowers.
+The kuihs may be accompanied by a small dish of Ah Ma's homemade kaya for eating with unsweetened kuihs, especially the blue pulut tai tai that is made from glutinous rice and flavoured with butterfly pea flowers.

-Not to be missed was the Ah Ma-recommended yam kuih (芋头糕).
-The yam kuihs, rice kuihs and vegetable kuihs were accompanied by their special chilli sauce with finely-minced garlic.
-The yam kuih, with its crispy toppings, was really nice with the chilli sauce, a must-try!
+Not to be missed is the Ah Ma-recommended yam kuih (芋头糕).
+The yam kuihs, rice kuihs and vegetable kuihs are accompanied by Ah Ma's special chilli sauce with finely-minced garlic and a trace of lemongrass flavour.
+The yam kuih, with crispy toppings, is great-tasting with the chilli sauce — a must-try!

 Ah Ma TeoChew Kuih (阿嬷潮州糕)